Tensegritics/ClojureDart/doc/README.md

 ```

 ### Using Dart packages
-In the ns form, `:require` as usual but with a string instead of a symbol:
+In the ns form use `:require` as usual but with a string instead of a symbol when importing Dart packages:
 ```clj
 (ns my.project  (:require   ["package:flutter/material.dart" :as m]))
 ```

 ### Types and aliases
-Unlike Clojure/JVM, types can be prefixed by an alias. `m/ElevatedButton` refers to `ElevatedButton` in the package aliased by `m`.
+Unlike JVM-Clojure, types can be prefixed by an alias. `m/ElevatedButton` refers to `ElevatedButton` in the package aliased by `m`.

 ### Types and nullability
 In ClojureDart, `^String x` implies `x` can’t be `nil`.